Healthy Recipes Blog

 Mixing water into the batter.

 Microwave the cake for 30 seconds.
 If needed, microwave it for 10 more seconds.
 Don't overcook it!
-If you wish, top it with keto whipped cream before serving.
+If you wish, top it with keto whipped cream or chocolate whipped cream before serving.

 Topping the cake with whipped cream.

-Based on my attempts, I have a few pointers for you before you make this cake.
-The gist is that because this recipe relies on peanut butter and microwave baking, the results will greatly vary, depending on what peanut butter you use and on your microwave.
+Based on my attempts, I have a few pointers for you.
+The gist is that because this recipe relies on peanut butter and microwave baking, the results will vary depending on what peanut butter you use and your microwave.

 1. Use a freshly opened jar of natural peanut butter and stir it well.
 If you opt for a half-used jar, the peanut butter might be too dry.

-2. I don't add salt to the batter because my peanut butter is already salted.
-If your peanut butter contains just peanuts and nothing else, not even salt, add a pinch of salt to the batter.
+2. I don't add salt because my peanut butter is salted.
+If your peanut butter contains just peanuts, add a pinch of salt.

 3. Microwaves vary.
 I always start with 30 seconds, check the cake, then usually add 10 more seconds.
 By then, the edges are puffed and the center is still gooey - and that's exactly how I like it.